NEW: An American who survived the deadly attack describes her harrowing experience

 Mali has struggled with instability and Islamist extremists for years.

-After a March 2012 military coup plunged the country into chaos, Islamist extremists with links to al Qaeda carved out a large portion of northern Mali for themselves.
+Taking advantage of a chaotic situation after a military coup in March 2012, Islamist extremists with links to al Qaeda carved out a large portion of northern Mali for themselves.
+When the militants tried to push into the south, France, at the Malian government’s request, sent thousands of troops in 2013.

-At the Malian government's request, France sent thousands of troops in 2013 to help push out the militants.
-The United Nations also established a peacekeeping mission to keep the government secure enough to continue a peace process.
+At Mali’s request, France sent thousands of troops after the coup to help push out the militants.
+The United Nations also established a peacekeeping mission to secure the government enough to continue a peace process.

-"Unfortunately, this (hotel) is a likely target" because it is popular with international guests, Pham said.
+“Unfortunately, this (hotel) is a likely target” because it is popular with international guests such as U.N. workers, Pham said.

-A day before the attack, French President Francois Hollande praised his troops for fighting Islamists in the former French colony.
-It also came a week after ISIS targeted France with shootings and suicide bombings, killing 130 people.
+The attack comes just a day after Hollande praised his troops for successfully fighting Islamists in the former French colony.
+It also comes a week after France suffered its own high-profile terror attack: Shootings and suicide bombings, claimed by the terror group ISIS, that killed 130 people in and near Paris.

 Six Russian nationals “were gunned down together with 13 [others] in the hotel restaurant in the first moments of the terror attack,” the Russian Foreign Ministry said Saturday in a statement.
 Six other Russians were freed.